At a Glance

 Some tips for your application 🫡

 Understand the Role: Familiarise yourself with the specific requirements of a Biotechnology / Life Sciences Patent Attorney.
-Highlight your relevant experience in biotechnology and life sciences, especially in areas like antibody technology, gene therapies, and pharmaceuticals.
+Highlight your relevant experience in biotechnology and life sciences, particularly in areas like antibody technology, gene therapies, and pharmaceuticals.

 Tailor Your CV: Craft your CV to reflect your qualifications and experiences that align with the job description.
 Emphasise any relevant qualifications, certifications, and practical experiences in patent law and life sciences.